bloominstituteoftechnology/web-sprint-challenge-intro-to-react/README.md

 ## Interview Questions

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
-You might prepare by writing down your own answers before hand.
+Put your answers underneath the questions:

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.
 1. Describe component state.